HugoHasenbein/redmine_tint_issues/README.md

 ![PNG that represents a quick overview](/doc/plugin_configuration.png)

+note: you may leave input fields empty, f.i. if you just want two colors, one for 'old' and one for 'very old'

 * On issue index page you will see issue rows colored by age having left and side colored bars

 ### How is the color determined?